What is color psychology?

 What Color to Wear on a Date (if you’re a man): Blue

 Blue is the most stable color.
 Women love seeing stable men.
 It is also calming and can help relax both you and your date’s nerves.

-What to Wear If You Want to Be Seen As Aggressive: Black
+What to Wear If You Want to Be Seen As Strong: Black